ericyd/node-las/README.md

 The work on this is being done in the dev branch.
 The master will be updated when there is a usable version of the program.

+Roadmap (not necessarily in order):
+* ensure interoperability with all LAS file versions and point data formats
+* Add read and write methods for `.las` files
+* Add read and write methods for `.laz` files
+* Add filter method for point data
+* Add write support for text (ASCII) and JSON file formats
+* Add sampling method(s) for point data

 <!-- References -->